+with $\mu_e$ the average mobility, $S_0^N$ and $S_0^A$ the amplitudes of the normal and the anomalous part, respectively, and $B_s$ the saturation field \cite{PhysRevLett.118.136601}.
+The normal contribution as given by Eq.~\eqref{S_xyN} can be derived from standard theory of transport \cite{Liang:2013aa}.
+We also note that multiband effects can enhance the normal Nernst contribution as a consequence of ambipolar transport but these effects also behave linearly as a function of magnetic field.
+The field-dependence of the anomalous part can be modeled by the empirical formula~\eqref{S_xyA} which is widely accepted to reproduce the saturation effect at high fields \cite{PhysRevLett.118.136601}.

-where $\mu_e$ is the average mobility, $S^N_0$ and $S^A_0$ the amplitudes of the normal and the anomalous part, respectively, and $B_s$ the saturation field\cite{PhysRevLett.118.136601}.
-The black dashed lines in Fig.~\ref{data}a and c show the results of the fit of $S_{xy}/T$ for the sample of TaP and TaAs, respectively.The phenomenological model works well for all the temperatures, allowing the isolation of the anomalous component.
+The black dashed lines in Fig.~\ref{data}a and c show the results of the fit of $S_{xy}/T$ for the sample of TaP and TaAs, respectively.
+The phenomenological model works well for all $T$, allowing the isolation of the anomalous component $S^A_0$.
 Fig.~\ref{Fig_S_anomalous} shows the $T$-dependence of $S^A_0/T$ for TaP and TaAs.
-In both the compounds, a jump of around one order of magnitude indicates the transition from a low temperature to a high temperature regime where the anomalous component changes from strong to weak, respectively.
-The transition starts around 150 K for TaP and 100 K for TaAs.
-Moreover, it is noteworthy that the transition occurs at the same temperature regime that characterizes a strong change of the Hall resistivity $\rho_{xy}$ which in both compounds results in a very high average Hall mobility at low temperatures \cite{arxivMob,PhysRevB.93.121112,Shekhar:2015aa, Hu:2016aa}.
+In both the compounds, a rapid decrease of around one order of magnitude indicates the crossover from a low-$T$ to a high-$T$ regime where the anomalous component changes from strong to weak, respectively.
+The decrease starts at around 150 K for TaP and at around 100 K for TaAs.
+It is noteworthy that the transition occurs at the same temperature regime that characterizes a strong change of the Hall resistivity $\rho_{xy}$ which in both compounds results in a very high average Hall mobility at low $T$ \cite{arxivMob,PhysRevB.93.121112,Shekhar:2015aa, Hu:2016aa}.